Long-Range Optical Wireless Information and Power Transfer: Analytical Model

+We assume all optical elements involved have ideal optical properties, and the fundamental mode in resonant beams is dominant.
+Thus, we can use circular beam spot to define the beam distribution.
+Then, its radius can judge the beam’s change.
+According to \eqref{TIMmatrix1}, the TIM can convert the beam with spot radius from $\omega'$ to $\omega''$ with convention relationship $\omega''=\omega'/M$.
+In accordance with analysis presenting in Section II.C, gain medium usually has the smallest geometry which will produce the diffraction loss.
+Therefore, the TIM is set on the side of the gain medium close to the receiver.

-The beam spot is the intensity distribution of the beam in the vertical propagation direction, we can use spot radius to depict the beam spot size.
-We develop the beam transmission matrix which can depict the beam propagation in BCRB system, and achieve the stable condition of the BCRB system.
-Based on it, the beam spot radius on the M1 and M2 can be given by~\cite{Baues1969Huygens}:
+In section III.A, we have developed the beam transmission matrix $\mathbf{M}_\mathrm{RT}$ which can depict the beam propagation in SSR.
+Based on it and theory in ~\cite{Baues1969Huygens}, the spot radius of the beam on the gain medium $\omega_g$ can be depicted as: